 Use this free Import Duty Calculator to calculate customs charge estimates for import duties.
 Customs Duties are determined in part by the product’s HS code.

-Here’s How To Calculate Duties Using Our Free Duty Calculator
+How To Use Our Free US Import Duty Calculator

 It’s easy to estimate duties on this import duty calculator.